Página actualmente disponible en inglés y francés

 The collaborative work carried out during this mission went beyond its objectives: from a focus on funding, it provided the basis for a national Creative Industries Strategy.
 This is the first major attempt to develop a more coherent approach to national policy and regulation in the country.
 The resulting holistic approach to the cultural industries in Viet Nam will help to increase investment in this sector and to position the country as a leading creative economy for South-East Asia.

-The follow-up mission took place from 15 to 22 September and enabled Mr Tom Fleming, in collaboration with the national team, to prepare a first draft of the National Strategy for the Cultural Industries in Viet Nam.
+The follow-up mission took place from 15 to 22 September 2013 and enabled Mr Tom Fleming, in collaboration with the national team, to prepare a first draft of the National Strategy for the Creative Industries in Viet Nam.
 During the mission, the expert offered comprehensive technical assistance and intensive coaching to VICAS through a daily workshop programme, followed by writing and editing sessions.
 It also helped additional partners to meet, providing them with useful advices on strategic development opportunities.
 The launch of the Strategy took place In December 2013 during the Asia-Europe Foundation conference in Hanoi, including a partnership meeting of donor agencies with a view to jointly identify the best ways of implementing elements of the Strategy.